New Zealander describes how fate saved her from being in Beirut the day of the blast

 The family would hear, feel and then see the explosion from the safety of their home on top of a mountain in the town of Ajaltoun.

-"We were just sitting outside when we heard this almighty boom - just this 'woosh'.
+"We were just sitting outside when we heard this almighty boom - just this 'whoosh'.
 It just transcended...and there was something of a gravitational pull through your body."

 Butler described the feeling of fear that suddenly came over her and catching herself saying out loud, over and over, that "it's a bomb".